Bryanhon/IoT/POINTS.md

 ## Helping people

 I put a fair amount of time in helping Ine, Jason and Joeri with setting up Chart.js to work on their sites, helping with the raspberry pi.

+## Open source

+Put all the source code online.